Can you take on the big boys? By this, we are referring of course to our old friend Amazon.

 What they don’t tell you is what might happen if you are successful.
 Think about who owns your customer?
 Is it you or Amazon?
 Who holds all the data when it comes to that customer, how well your products sell compared with others and who else might be interested in buying it.
 It isn’t you!

-According to the Wall Street Journal and Business Insider Amazon might find out what products sell well and then making their own brand of it and promoting back to what you thought were your customers.
+According to the Wall Street Journal and Business Insider Amazon might find out what products sell well and then making their own brand of it and promote back to what you thought were your customers.
 It makes perfect sense.
 They let you take all the risk and if it is a success they can just replicate your business and start selling to an audience that they know is interested.

 Can you cross sell on Amazon?
 No but they can, most product suggestions are from other retailers.
 They may buy one item from you but find the other part from another seller.
 If you had you own website you could control this and upsell other items too.